amazon-connect/amazon-connect-chat-ios/README.md

 | `startAttachmentUpload` | Initiate file uploads | `connectionToken`, `contentType`, `attachmentName`, `attachmentSizeInBytes` |
 | `completeAttachmentUpload` | Complete file uploads | `connectionToken`, `attachmentIds` |
 | `getAttachment` | Download attachments | `connectionToken`, `attachmentId` |

-**Critical**: There is no partial override - implementing a custom client means **ALL 8 API methods** will be routed through your implementation.
-You cannot selectively override only some methods.

 #### Use Cases